 How to Get a Restraining Order

-There are two ways to get a restraining order.
-You can either contact your local police or visit your county courthouse (which you can find by calling 2-1-1).
+There are a few ways to get a restraining order.
+You can either contact your local police, visit your county courthouse (which you can find by calling 2-1-1), go to a local women's shelter, or contact a lawyer.
 If you are in immediate danger, call 9-1-1.
 If danger isn't imminent, go to the courthouse in person or call the non-emergency number for your local police station.

 Whether you go to the courthouse or your local police station, you'll be asked to fill out a form stating why you're requesting the restraining order.
 Officials will then make arrangements for you to speak with a judge about your situation.
 If you're filing your request after hours, you may be asked to speak with the judge over the phone.